victorjperez/blog/_posts/2021-11-06-Albums-as-People.markdown

 *A Good Fool - Michael Seyer*

-I remember sitting together in that crowded room.
+I remember sitting together in that cramped room.
 Lights low, music softly playing from your computer.
 I wasn't doing much of anything, I never did when you were around.
 Back when I was recovering from myself you were my entire world, though I'm sure the feeling wasn't mutual.
 Just being there in your presence was enough, like sitting at a campfire or a warm stove.
 I'll always find happiness in those memories.

 *Trinity - Eartheater*